Government of Canada supports community-based projects addressing HIV, Hepatitis C, and other sexually transmitted and blood-borne infections

 Government of Canada supports community-based projects addressing HIV, Hepatitis C, and other sexually transmitted and blood-borne infections Français

-THUNDER BAY, ON, May 24, 2023 /CNW/ - Today, during a visit to Elevate NWO, the Honourable Jean-Yves Duclos, announced $30.5 million through the HIV and Hepatitis C Community Action Fund (CAF) and the Harm Reduction Fund (HRF) for 37 projects across Ontario.
-The funding will support the work of community-based organizations addressing HIV, hepatitis C and other sexually transmitted and blood-borne infections (STBBI).
-STBBI are preventable, treatable and in many cases curable.
+YELLOWKNIFE, NT, May 26, 2023 /CNW/ - Sexually transmitted and blood-borne infections (STBBI) are preventable, treatable and in many cases curable.
 However, these infections remain a significant public health concern in Canada and around the world.

-Today's funding includes over $23.9 million through the CAF, which will support 26 community-based interventions to address HIV, hepatitis C, and other STBBI among key populations disproportionately affected by these infections.
-Strengthening Peer Engagement for Northern Ontario, a project led by Elevate NWO, the Gilbert Centre for Social and Support Services, the AIDS Committee of North Bay and Area, Réseau Access Network, and the Ontario Aboriginal HIV/AIDS Strategy, is receiving funding to build the capacity of First Nations, Inuit, and Métis people, people who use drugs, and people living with HIV/hepatitis C as peer community workers through educational workshops/sessions to provide peer-to-peer front-line delivery, outreach, and interventions.
-This project will foster accessible, sustainable, stigma-free prevention, treatment, and support across northern Ontario beyond the urban centres and health districts.
+Today, Michael McLeod, Member of Parliament for Northwest Territories, on behalf of the Honourable Jean-Yves Duclos, Minister of Health, announced $1 million, through the HIV and Hepatitis C Community Action Fund (CAF), to support FOXY, a community-based organization based in Yellowknife, addressing HIV, hepatitis C and other STBBI.

-This announcement also includes over $6.6 million through the HRF that will support 11 projects to help reduce HIV and hepatitis C among people who share injection and inhalation drug-use equipment.
-Among the recipients, the Asian Community AIDS Services, Centre for Spanish-Speaking Peoples, Alliance for South Asian AIDS Prevention, Black Coalition for AIDS Prevention of Metropolitan Toronto (Black C.A.P) and Action Positive: VIH – SIDA Africans in Partnership are part of a community alliance whose project, Building BIPOC Community Readiness for Harm Reduction, will develop a harm reduction program that addresses the unique needs of people who use substances within the African, Caribbean, Black, Asian, and Latino communities.
+The CAF supports community-based interventions to address HIV, hepatitis C, and other STBBI, among key populations disproportionately affected by these infections.
+FOXY's project, SMASH: Preventing HIV, Hepatitis C & STBBI through Art, will increase knowledge of effective evidence-based STBBI prevention measures among Northern and Indigenous young men, including trans men and non-binary youth, between the ages of 13-17.
+The program aims to improve access to effective STBBI prevention, testing and treatment by providing culturally safe and stigma-free education and training through school and community-based workshops in the North.

 The Government of Canada is committed to working with and supporting community-based organizations, Indigenous partners, provinces and territories, researchers, public health and the health sector to prevent new infections and support the global goal of ending HIV, hepatitis C and other STBBI as public health concerns by 2030.